cosmos/ibc-go/docs/dev/go-style-guide.md

 - Depending on the context, use either `cosmossdk.io/errors` or `stdlib` error packages.
 - For wrapping errors, use `fmt.Errorf()` with `%w`.
-- Panic is appropriate when an internal invariant of a system is broken, while all other cases (in particular, incorrect or invalid usage) should return errors. ke it is a special case with the SDK where returning errors can sometimes reset state changes and panics are caught and as a result will not result in the shutdown of the system.
+- Panic is appropriate when an internal invariant of a system is broken, while all other cases (in particular, incorrect or invalid usage) should return errors.
 - Error messages should be formatted as following:

 	```golang